Founder and MD Julian Shovlin outlines ambitious plans for expansion and increased turnover

 I’m sat across from iSmash founder and managing director Julian Shovlin (pictured) in a coffee shop as we gaze through the window at the first iSmash store in England on Chelsea’s famous King’s Road.

 The business only turned four last month as Shovlin tells Mobile News of incredibly ambitious plans to increase turnover to £25 million by the end of 2019, £12.5 million by the end of the year – driven by organic growth and rapidly expanding retail footprint by opening 50 stores nationwide.

 There’s even bigger plans for the fledgling firm.
 Aside from the 50 stores, Shovlin lays out plans to expand even further with partnerships struck with retailers, operators and manufacturers.
 He also intends to roll out iSmash internationally.

 The company repairs on average 12,000 devices per month in 20 stores nationwide, with the majority being in London, in popular tourist and shopping locations.
 Placing the stores in high footfall locations has paid off and is a strategy the firm will continue to adopt. iSmash stores are a high street presence in Canary Wharf, Victoria station, Tottenham Court Road and both Westfield shopping centres to name a few.

 Six more stores will be opened by the end of 2018.
 Deals have been struck to open branches in London Underground stations: Bank, Bond Street and Oxford Circus – with another being situated close to Covent Garden station.
 Two more will be opened in Brighton and Leeds.

 Moves have been made outside of London recently with two stores opening its doors in Manchester and Sheffield in popular shopping centres.
-The target is to have 38 stores in operation by the end of 2018.
+The target is to have 38 stores in operation (out of London) by the end of 2018.